 As you can see in this table, having a balanced investment portfolio is key to having a safe withdrawal rate.
 If you just withdraw from a cash-only or overly conservative balance, there is a high probability you will run out of money (unless you start from a ridiculously high balance).
 You can also see that both 3% and 4% withdrawal rates lead to 100% success over most time horizons with 50% stocks.

 There are lots of variables at play here, including present stock and bond valuations, inflation, and yields on Treasuries, which will influence returns in the coming years.
-And the series of returns (i.e. does the market crash in the first 10 years of your retirement) have a significant impact on success rate.
+And the series of returns (e.g. does the market crash in the first few years of your retirement or is there a big market run-up right after you retire?) have a significant impact on success rate.
 The thing is, the safety of any withdrawal rate can only be back tested, not future tested.
 There are not any future guarantees here, so no SWR (outside of 0%) is 100% safe.
-On the other hand, being too conservative (i.e. using a 2% withdrawal rate) means you’d potentially be saving significantly more than you’d ever need to save to comfortably retire.
+On the other hand, being too conservative (e.g. using a 2% withdrawal rate) means you’d potentially be saving significantly more than you’d ever need to save to comfortably retire.